-All members of staff and volunteers will have access to whole setting safeguarding training at least every three years, in line with Devon Children and families Partnership (DCFP).
-We will also, as part of our induction, issue information in relation to our Safeguarding policy and any policy related to safeguarding and promoting our children/young people's welfare to all newly appointed staff and volunteers.
-There are regular safeguarding discussions at each staff meeting and during every half term review and appraisal.
-All staff complete concern notes daily, which are reviewed by the DSO daily and moved onto a monitor list where there are growing concerns.
+All members of staff and volunteers will have access to safeguarding training at least every two years in line with Devon Children and Families Partnership (DCFP).
+We will also, as part of our induction, issue information in relation to our Safeguarding policy as well as any policies related to safeguarding and promoting our children/young people's welfare to all newly appointed staff and volunteers.
+There will also be regular safeguarding updates at staff meetings, training days, individual supervision meetings and key person meetings.
+Safeguarding training is robust.
+Safeguarding in on the agenda is every staff meeting.

-Our Designated Safeguarding Officer will undertake further safeguarding training, Group 3 DSCB Multi-agency Safeguarding course or Group 3 Refresher Courses, in addition to the whole setting training.
+Our DSL's will undertake further safeguarding training, Group 3 DCFP Multi-agency Safeguarding course or Group 3 Refresher Courses.
 This will be undertaken at least every three years which updates their awareness and understanding of the impact of the wide agenda of safeguarding issues.
-This will support both the DSL to be able to better undertake their role, and support the setting in ensuring our safeguarding arrangements are robust and achieving better outcomes for the children in our setting.
-This includes taking part in multi-agency training in addition to safeguarding training.
+This will support both the DSL and Deputy DSL to be able to better undertake their role and support the setting in ensuring our safeguarding arrangements are robust and achieving better outcomes for the children in our setting.

-Our Committee will have access to safeguarding training and our Named Committee Member for Safeguarding will also undertake additional awareness training at least every three years.
+The Committee will have access to safeguarding training and our Named Committee Member for Safeguarding will also undertake additional awareness training at least every three years.
 They will also be advised to undertake additional training to support their employers' role in Handling Allegations against adults who work with children and young people, including our staff and volunteers.

-Our Safeguarding arrangements are reported on an annual basis to our Committee and our Safeguarding policy is reviewed annually, in order to keep it updated, in line with local and national guidance/legislation.
+Our safeguarding arrangements are reported on an annual basis to our Committee and our Safeguarding policy is reviewed annually, to keep it updated in line with local and national guidance/legislation.

-We include a copy of the Safeguarding policy on our website.
-A paper copy is available for parents upon request.
-A copy of this and all of our policies, are available in our policy file, stored in the main room at pre-school.
-We may be able to arrange for our policy to be made available to parents whose first language is not English, on request.
+We will include our Safeguarding Policy in our settings prospectus/website and will post copies of our policy throughout the setting.
+We are also able to arrange for our policy to be made available to parents whose first language is not English, on request.

-Mobile Phones and Cameras
+Mobile Phones and Electronic Devices

-Cullompton Pre-School has policies and procedures in place with regard to the use of mobile phones and mobile technology i.e. ipad's, smart watches, laptops, cameras in the setting and on visits etc. Need to include the settings procedures with regards to mobile phones and mobile technologies for all staff, volunteers and visitors.
-The 'Online Safety - A Toolkit for Early Years Settings' is a useful guide to assist the setting with developing appropriate policies and procedures.
+Cullompton Pre School has and procedures in place with regard to the use of mobile phones and electronic devices with imaging and sharing capablities i.e. ipad's, smart watches, laptops, cameras in the setting and on visits etc.